 Ultimately, your platform choice will depend on your learning needs.
 If what you want to learn is skills like crafting, DIY, or something akin to that, then Udemy is the better choice due to its course variety and ability to choose a course based on consumer backing.

 However, if you’re interested in web development, game development, or data science, Zenva’s focus on quality beats Udemy by a lot.
-Though Udemy’s prices might be more tempting, their quality is equally variable.
-Zenva’s courses easily outlast those on Udemy, and with free updates for Mini-Degrees and Academies, this makes the products a good long term investment for a professional career.
+Further, with Zenva’s robust access plans to their entire catalog along with free updates, Zenva’s courses easily outlast those on Udemy and make a good long term investment for a professional career.

 If you’re ready to experience Udemy’s variety, you can check out their class offerings here.

 Alternatively, you can aim for the more focused coding route and check out Zenva’s courses here.